How can I help you?

-Syncfusion Angular UI components provide built-in RTL support.
-By setting the enableRtl property to true, you can render Syncfusion components in a right-to-left direction.
-This automatically applies the e-rtl class to the component’s HTML element.
+Syncfusion® Angular UI components include built-in RTL support.
+Setting the enableRtl property to true applies the e-rtl class to the component’s root element, triggering layout mirroring and direction changes.

 import { NgModule } from '@angular/core'